 Exams: There will be five (5) exams throughout the semester.
-The exam dates are posted on the Class Calendar.
+The exam dates are posted on the Class Calendar, as well as here in the Syllabus.
 Each exam must be completed online and will be available for a 48 hour period.
 From the time the student accesses the exam, he/she will get approximately 60 minutes to finish the exam (exam time may vary depending on the difficulty of the exam).
 Exams will consist of twelve identification questions and three essay questions.
 Exams may only be taken late only if approval is granted by the instructor prior to the original date of the exam.